1CloudHub/aivolvex-genai-foundry/README.md

 * You must be using the **`us-west-2`** AWS region.
 ---
 ## Pre Deployment Steps
+### Login to the AWS Console
+Log in to the provided AWS account using the IAM credentials or SSO as per the shared instructions.
 ### Request Model Access in Bedrock
 Navigate to the **Amazon Bedrock** service in the AWS Console.
 * Open the **Model access** tab.